GIAT 30: GIAT 30M 791

 Intended for fighter aircraft such as the Dassault Rafale.
-It uses a new range of 30x150mm B ammunition in a variety of types.
+It uses a new range of 30×150mm B ammunition in a variety of types.
 It has a muzzle velocity of 1025 m/s, which amounts to a muzzle energy of more than 94000 ft.lbf from the mass of the projectile alone (not taking into account explosive chemical energy).
-A selectable rate of fire allows cyclic rates of 300, 600, 1500, or 2500 rounds per minute.
+A variable rate of fire allows cyclic rates of 300, 600, 1500, or 2500 rounds per minute.
 It can fire continuous bursts or controlled 0.5 or 1 second bursts.